FatherAbraham1/projects/Dashboard-for-Linux/Readme.txt

 # Edited by Naga Ravi Chaitanya Elluri

-The script is meant for RHEL (centos 6.x), there might be minoe differences when using this script in Debian (Ubuntu)
+The script is meant for RHEL (centos 6.x), there might be minor differences when using this script in Debian (Ubuntu)

 STEPS TO EXECUTE: